 We confirmed the lack of association between previously identified pathogenic variants and sleep duration using accelerometer estimates of sleep in a subset of 34,226 individuals from the UK Biobank...

 They also perform a "burden" test in which they gather up all the people that seem to have any high-impact mutation in a particular gene and see if those carriers as a group are different to everyone else.
 Again, they find no evidence that big changes to the genes carrying alleged "short-sleep" variants actually associate with changes in sleep length.
-Note that their tests seem to have some specificity, in that they don't reject every one of the claims of association analysed.
-They also look at variants that were previously claimed to associate with a different sleep-related trait - going to bed earlier or later than other people - and do find some degree of support for a few of those genes/variants.
+Note that their tests seem to have some specificity, in that they don't reject every one of the claims of association analysed: they also examined variants that were previously claimed to associate with a different sleep-related trait - going to bed earlier or later than other people - and do find some degree of support for a few of those genes/variants.

-To be clear, this paper really represents the test you'd want to do to settle basically once and for all whether these supposed short-sleep variants affect sleep.
-They find usually dozens of other carriers for these variants, and the large posited effect sizes of ~1 full standard deviation or more, which should be perfectly detectable, just don't appear.
+To be clear, this paper really represents the test you'd want to do to settle once and for all whether these supposed short-sleep variants affect sleep.
+They usually find dozens of other carriers for these variants, and the large posited effect sizes of ~1 full standard deviation or more, which should be perfectly detectable, just don't appear.
 This study seems to be very strong evidence that the variants mentioned in the above post are not actually associated with shorter sleep.
-I suppose the negative evidence is a bit less strong for a few specific variants that were found only rarely in these comparison datasets, but the burden tests and my GWAS Catalog search still point towards those genes in toto not having a strong role.
+I suppose the negative evidence is a bit less strong for a few variants that were found only rarely in these comparison datasets, but the burden tests and my GWAS Catalog search still point towards those genes in toto not having a strong role.
 My steelman case for the opposing side would involve some technical arguments.
 For instance, maybe the variants like DEC2 P384R actually tag some haplotype in the original families which also carries some other marker which really is causative, but again the burden tests and GWAS Catalog points against this.
 I also suspect that the burden test might be underpowered, but I can't evaluate this easily.
 I think the NPSR1 variant is the most likely to be genuinely associated with sleep.
-It's so rare that it wasn't found in the 2022 study and so couldn't be analysed, and the gene is reported to have a few weak associations with some behavioural traits GWAS Catalog, but I still think it's very likely to not replicate independently.
+It's so rare that it wasn't found in the 2022 study and so couldn't be analysed, and the gene is reported to have a few weak associations with some behavioural traits in GWAS Catalog, but I still think it's very likely to not replicate independently.

 I will end quite forcefully and say that anybody who does a clear-eyed assessment of the current state of evidence should realise that it is very unlikely that any of the variants mentioned in the OP genuinely cause much shorter sleep in humans, and extremely unlikely that more than one of them does.
 Fu should no longer promote the idea unless they find some new, overwhelmingly strong supporting evidence.